-As Ortner (1995) suggests, what counts as "resistance" is complicated (174-5), and "...there is never a single, unitary, subordinate" (175).
+23 As Ortner [1995: 174-5] suggests, what counts as 'resistance' is complicated, and 'there is never a single, unitary, subordinate' [ibid.:175].

-&lt;sup>24 For a useful chart of different forms of material, status, and ideological domination, and different forms of public and hidden resistance, see Scott (1990, 198).
+24 For a useful chart of different forms of material, status, and ideological domination, and different forms of public and hidden resistance, see Scott [1990: 198].

-&lt;sup>25 I use "left" and "right" in the diagram as suggestive distinguishing markers.
-Of course, it is not necessary that the alternative forms of resistance are aptly considered "left" and "right," or even what counts as "left" and "right" in a given context.
+25 I use 'left' and 'right' in the diagram as suggestive distinguishing markers.
+Of course, it is not necessary that the alternative forms of resistance are aptly considered 'left' and 'right,' or even what counts as 'left' and 'right' in a given context.